Shorewood CARES Small Business Relief Program

 In order to receive monthly reimbursement of eligible expenses, the following documentation must be submitted:

-- Rent/Mortgage – Monthly rent/mortgage statement; statement from leaseholder, if applicable, and proof of payment.
+- Monthly rent/mortgage statement and/or proof of payment.

 *Additional reimbursements will occur monthly until the maximum grant awards for all grantees have been paid out.